-Metric r measures the percentage of users who cannot receive the new group key on time.
-Our protocol uses FEC scheme to send k + h packets for each block within rekeying interval T, so that most users can receive or recover their required encryptions within a single multicast round.
-We call the (expected) percentage of users who cannot receive or recover their required encryptions during multicast as residual error rate r.
-For those users, the key server will use unicast to deliver their required encryptions to them.
-However, those users have to buffer incoming data packets which are encrypted by the new group key until they receive the new keys.
-Hence, a small r is usually preferable in terms of reducing the buffering overhead at the user side as well as reducing the key server's unicast traffic.
+Metric r measures the fraction of users who cannot receive the new group key on time.
+Our protocol uses an FEC scheme to send k + h packets for each block within rekeying interval T, such that most users can receive or recover their required encryptions within a single multicast round.
+We call the (expected) fraction of users who cannot receive or recover their required encryptions during multicast as residual error rate r.
+For these users, the key server will use unicast to deliver their required encryptions to them.
+These users, however, have to buffer incoming data packets that are encrypted by the new group key until they receive the new keys.
+Hence, a small r is preferable in terms of reducing the buffering overhead at the user side as well as reducing the key server's unicast traffic.

 Metric T is a performance measure of the group access control granularity.
-In periodic batch rekeying a new group key will not be generated and used until the end of rekeying interval.
-As a result, a departed user can still read future data for up to T time units after it leaves the group.
+In periodic batch rekeying a new group key will not be generated and used until the end of a rekeying interval.
+As a result, a departed user can still read future data for up to T time units after it has left the group.
 Hence, a small T is desirable to achieve tight access control.

-In summary, ideally we want to achieve both small r and small T; however, these two goals usually conflict with each other.
-For example, in order to achieve a smaller r, the key server needs to increase h.
-To send all of the k + h packets for each block within rekeying interval T, the key server may have to increase T. Otherwise, the rekey traffic may hurt the performance of other flows in the Internet [1, 2].
+Ideally we want to achieve both small r and small T; however, these two goals conflict with each other.
+More specifically, in order to achieve a smaller r, the key server needs to increase h.
+To send all of the k + h packets for each block within rekeying interval T, the key server may have to increase T. Otherwise, the increased rekey traffic may hurt the performance of other flows in the Internet [2, 3].

 In this section, we will investigate the tradeoffs between r, T, and h.
-To do it, we will first analyze r as a function of h and T, and then investigate the impact of rekeying bandwidth constraint on the relationships among h, T and r.
+To do this, we will first analyze r as a function of h and T, and then investigate the impact of rekeying bandwidth constraint on the relationships among h, T, and r.